The Great Reservation System in India: Key Amendments & Case Laws Explained

 Following the release of the Backward Class Commission's report, the SC was once more presented with the Vasant Kumar case (1985) when it came to classifying the backward classes.
 The SC judges unanimously decided that "caste" should not be the only factor in determining backwardness.

-The Supreme Court made a key ruling in the Indira Sawhney v.
+The Supreme Court made a key ruling in Indira Sawhney v.
 UOI (1992), also known as the Mandal Commission case, regarding the issue of post-reservation for members of the underprivileged classes.
 The V.P.
 Singh government accepted the Mandal Commission's recommendation at the centre in 1990 and announced 27% reservation for socially and educationally disadvantaged sections for open positions in civil service and other government of India jobs.
 The memorandum was challenged before the SC and the nine judges took it into consideration.
 The main positive facet of the SC can be highlighted here-

-1. Overall reservation is limited to a maximum of 50% in a year.
+1. Overall, reservation is limited to a maximum of 50% in a year.

 2. The creamy layer should be excluded from the backward class.